Department of Aviation Medicine

 Army Aerospace Medicine (AM) is actively and aggressively recruiting recent medical school graduates, interns, junior active duty physicians, and qualified civilian physicians wanting to join and train in the Army and focus on operational medicine systems, policies, and initiatives (i.e. Readiness, MEDEVAC, Pre-hospital combat casualty care, etc.)

-School of Army Aviation Medicine provides combined training in two graduate medical education programs: Aerospace Medicine and Occupational Medicine.
+The Department of Army Aviation Medicine provides combined training in two graduate medical education programs: Aerospace Medicine and Occupational Medicine.
 Interested medical students may complete any ACGME/AOA accredited internship before entering SAAM`s combined residency program.
-Once selected, residents are assigned to SAAM with duty in Fort Rucker, Alabama.
+Once selected, residents are assigned to SAAM with duty in Fort Novosel, Alabama.
 Training consists of a 36-month program (post-internship), including a concurrently completed Master of Public Health degree from the University of West Florida (UWF).
-Training leads to board eligibility in both Aerospace Medicine and Occupational Medicine with the American Board of Preventive Medicine.
+Training leads to board eligibility in both Aerospace Medicine and Occupational Medicine with the American Osteopathic Board of Occupational and Preventive Medicine or American Board of Preventive Medicine.

 During the 2nd and 3rd years, residents complete a military unique curriculum including the following courses: Army Flight Surgeon Primary, Aviation Safety Officer, Joint Enroute Care, Medical Evacuation Doctrine, Medical Effects of Ionizing Radiation , Medical Management of Chemical and Biological Casualties, Global Medicine (or Military Tropical Medicine), Brigade Surgeon or Division Surgeon, Army Space Cadre Basic, Medical Review Officer, Preventive Medicine Senior Leaders, Fundamentals of Occupational Medicine, Federal Motor Carrier Safety Administration Certified Medical Examiner, and the Federal Aviation Administration (FAA) Aeromedical Examiner Basic.